snakanz/adviceApp/WEBHOOK_SYNC_SETUP_GUIDE.md

 ## ✨ Summary

-Your Advicly platform now has a **modern, webhook-driven, real-time synchronization system** that:
+Your Advicly platform now has a **modern, webhook-driven synchronization system** that:

-- ✅ Updates instantly when calendar events change
+- ✅ Updates within 30 seconds when calendar events change
-- ✅ Eliminates unnecessary polling and API calls
+- ✅ Eliminates unnecessary polling (only polls when page is visible)
-- ✅ Provides a seamless, real-time user experience
+- ✅ Provides a near-real-time user experience
 - ✅ Scales efficiently with minimal resource usage
+- ✅ Battery-friendly (no background polling)

-Enjoy your new real-time calendar sync! 🎉
+Enjoy your new webhook-based calendar sync! 🎉